SystemsApproach/sdn/access.rst

 to recognize that the base stations that make up the RAN are, for all practical purposes, specialized packet switches.
-The set of base stations in a given geographic area coordinate with each other to allocate the shared—and extremely scarce—radio spectrum.
+The set of base stations in a given geographic area coordinate with each other to allocate the shared—and scarce—radio spectrum.
 They make hand-off decisions, decide to jointly serve a given user (think of this as a RAN variant of link aggregation), and make packet scheduling decisions based on continual measurements of the signal quality.
 Today